SkafteNicki/dtu_mlops/s3_reproducibility/config_files.md

 3. Identify the key hyperparameters of the script.
 Some of them should be easy to find, but at least 3 have made it into the core part of the code.
-One essential hyperparameter is also not included in the script but is needed to be completely reproducible (HINT: the weights of any neural network is initialized at random).
+One essential hyperparameter is also not included in the script but is needed to be completely reproducible (HINT: the weights of any neural network are initialized at random).

 4. Write a configuration file `config.yaml` where you write down the hyperparameters that you have found